AnneQuinkenstein/weather_app/README.md

 # Weather?!
 App

-1. askes about Location -> if you don't give the permission to your Location, Weather?!-App will give you a HomeScreen with an Input Field for a City
+## Frist askes about Location -> if you don't give the permission to your Location, Weather?!-App will give you a HomeScreen with an Input Field for a City

 ![stayhome](stayhome.gif)

-2. disyplays Weather?! of today & a five Day Forecast
+## disyplays Weather?! of today & a five Day Forecast

 ![weatherapp](weaterapp.gif)

 This project was made with **React JS** ...
 * Hooks